-- 5GHz Wi-Fi - WPA3 Security Protocal - The app will attempt to connect with your Wi-Fi network.
+The app will attempt to connect with your Wi-Fi network.
 We recommend connecting to a Wi-Fi network that has been secured with a password.
-The LED will hold solid when connected. - The app will display your water heater's settings. - Configure your water heater's Set Point, Mode, and Time of Use Rate Plan if applicable.
+The LED will hold solid when connected.

 NOTICE: If the Wi-Fi signal is to be terminated, press and hold the Wi-Fi button for 3 seconds.
+This will turn the Wi-Fi signal off.
 The Control Assembly will beep once.
-This will turn the Wi-Fi signal off.
 The Control Assembly resets and the LED display will turn off.
-Press and hold the Wi-Fi button for 9 seconds to remove the original connected network from the Control Assemby memory.
+The original connected network has been removed from the memory of the water heater Control Assembly.